Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 - The WAVE® Web Accessibility Evaluation Tool from WebAIM is a suite of evaluation tools that helps authors make their web content more accessible to individuals with disabilities

-viewer from the Firefox Developer Tools extension
+- The Accessibility tree viewer from the Firefox Developer Tools extension

 Tested Page | IBM Equal Access Accessibility Checker | LightHouse Accessibility | LightHouse Best Practice |